Magical Power of Escherichia coli-1885

 • Common pili: chromosomally determined, present in large numbers, cause bacterial cell attachment to the host cell.

-• Sex pili: which are determined via. conjugative plasmids and appear to be organs of conjugation.
+• Sex pili, which are determined via. conjugative plasmids and appear to be the organs of conjugation.

 • Type I fimbriae: adhesion.